Nachox07/wp-ftp-backup/README.md

 # wp-ftp-backup
 Script that allows you to upload files inside Wordpress uploads folder to a FTP or CDN with a cron job.
 Basically this puts all the new files the day which the script is executed.
+I didnt add any condition like "if file exist" because I wanted more speed.

+If you want to check if file exist, you can do something like:

+`if(in_array($my_file, $ftp_file_list))`

 Usage: `php ./wp-ftp-backup.php up`